 Applied Part 0.
 AgentClinic-production Laboratory

-Status: Standard for the learning path.
-This part does not introduce a new technique.
+Status: Standard for the learning route.
+This part introduces no new technique.
 It explains how to read the second volume as a single laboratory branch after the first volume.

-The first volume builds a small AgentClinic: routes, SQLite, feature specifications, checks, and reviews.
+The first volume builds a small AgentClinic: routes, SQLite, feature specifications, checks, and review.
 In the second volume, the same project is used as a learning production model.
 We do not require real Kubernetes, Grafana, PagerDuty, or GitOps.
-These words denote roles in scenarios: where the signal came from, which action could be dangerous, where rollback is needed, and which artifact proves the solution.
+These words denote roles in scenarios: where the signal came from, which action may be dangerous, where a rollback is needed, and which artifact proves the decision.

-If you read the chapters as a set of independent advanced tricks, the volume will quickly become heavy.
-Read it differently: one project, one main production pipeline, one growing package of evidence.
-For the default completion, use high_memory_usage; other incidents are needed as small laboratory windows for individual mechanisms.
+If you read the chapters as a set of independent advanced techniques, the volume will quickly become heavy.
+Read it differently: one project, one main production circuit, one growing evidence package.
+For assessment, use high_memory_usage by default; the other incidents are needed as small laboratory windows for individual mechanisms.

-Practical rule for the first pass: capstone/README.md must answer for one incident-case.
-A local example from another chapter may use a different incident, but only the verifiable principle is transferred to the completion package.
-For example, from autoscale_200pct the second case is not transferred, but the protective rule (guard) "do not expand the blast radius beyond quota" is.
-From cdn_error_budget_burn a new service is not transferred, but the anti-Goodhart invariant "MTTR cannot be improved at the cost of silent P0" is.
+Practical rule of the first pass: capstone/README.md should answer about one incident-case.
+A local example of another chapter may use a different incident, but only a verifiable principle is carried over into the assessment package.
+For example, from autoscale_200pct you carry over not the second case but a guard rule "do not expand the blast radius beyond quota".
+From cdn_error_budget_burn you carry over not a new service but the anti-Goodhart invariant "MTTR must not be improved at the cost of silent P0".

-Part 0 is methodological, without a learning case.
-There are no steps and no control fact here; the task is to set the map of the volume and agree on the execution stack.
-From the next chapter, the standard "Before Reading" block returns and works as a contract between the chapter and the completion.
+Part 0 is methodological, with no learning case.
+There are no steps or checkpoint fact here; the task is to lay out a map of the volume and align the execution stack.
+From the next chapter on, the standard "Before reading" block returns and works as a contract between the chapter and the assessment.

 Goal

-- which learning production case passes through the completion package;
+- which learning production case runs through the assessment package;

 - which files are considered the result of each chapter;

-- which commands are actually runnable, and which are only the interface of a future production layer;
+- which commands are truly runnable and which are only the interface of a future production layer;

-- where the learning minimum ends and the full implementation track begins.
+- where the learning minimum ends and the full adoption track begins.

 The base scenario is called AgentClinic-production.
-This is the same AgentClinic, but now there is an operational pipeline around it.
-The main completion case is high_memory_usage in appointments-api: it is convenient to bring to webhook normalization, readiness gateway, trial run, and final evidence package.
-Additional cases show individual mechanisms, but are not required to be mixed in one capstone/.
+It is the same AgentClinic, but now there is an operational circuit around it.
+The main assessment case is high_memory_usage in appointments-api: it is convenient to bring it to webhook normalization, a readiness gate, a trial run, and the final evidence package.
+Additional cases demonstrate individual mechanisms but are not required to be mixed into a single capstone/.

 - service